dlg-yahoo/openpgp-semantics/grammar.markdown

     sha1_hash   ::= byte[20]
     fingerprint ::= sha1_hash

-And timestamps with a point at infinity:
+And timestamps with a point at infinity[^infinity]:

     Time : (Nat+Inf)
     timestamp   ::= four_octet:Time
     timestamporinf ::= timestamp
                    >>= \x = IF x0 == 0 THEN Inf:Time ELSE x0

+[^infinity]: Modeling timestamps as the usual set of integers modulo 2^32 would be wrong; but infinity is probably wrong too.
+TODO: Define the necessary element in terms of higher-level semantics' expiration/validity definitions.

 # Elliptic curve cryptography definitions